zanozano/zanozano/README.md

 ```

-- 🔭 I’m currently working at Hackmonkeys
+- 🔭 I’m currently working at Morphosis and living in Thailand
-- 🌱 I’m currently learning more about React
+- 🌱 I’m currently learning more about React and Ruby on Rails
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on new projects
 - 💬 Ask me about my projects